AlexanderFarrell/Anava/anava/readme.md

 # Overview

 Main source folder for Anava.

-Contains App, Engine and the CMakeLists.txt file.
+Contains the source for App, Engine and the CMakeLists.txt file.

-To get started with Anava, create a Game instance, and call run_game(), passing that Game instance.
+To get started with Anava, include the "anava.h" header, create a Game instance, and call run_game()!

 ## Navigation